Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Activity: Trekking

-Destination: Makalu
+Destination: Kanchenjunga

 Country: Nepal

-The Makalu Base Camp Trek is a lodge trek.
+The Kanchenjunga Trek is a lodge trek.
 This means you will sleep and eat meals in local lodges along the trail.
 The lodges on this trek are quite basic.
 Meals are not as varied as on the Everest or the Annapurna treks but options do include rice with veggies, noodles, local breads etc. On this trek, we will carry some food to supplement what’s available at the local lodges.
-Furthermore, we will also carry tents so you may opt to sleep in tents in some of the places.
+Read update from a recent lodge trek to the North and South Kanchenjunga Base Camps with explanation on the lodge facilities etc.